Configure Your Java build & deploy pipeline

 buildCommands

-At least one command is required.
-Zerops triggers each command in the defined order in a dedicated build container.
+Build commands are optional.
+Zerops triggers each command in the defined order in a dedicated build container, running from the /build/source directory.

 Before the build commands are triggered the build container contains: